 (iv) to which grants are paid by the Department of Education for Northern Ireland under Article 66(2) of the Education and Libraries (Northern Ireland) Order 1986

-In two cases involving Robert Gordon University (RGU) [at Tribunal (V19317) and the Court of Sessions CSIH 22 XA124/0 RGU had a wholly-owned subsidiary called Univation which provided nursing and midwifery courses to NHS Scotland.
-As a subsidiary, RGU did not think it was an eligible body for VAT purposes and standard rated any supplies of training.
-Consequently, it could reclaim any VAT incurred in providing these services.
+In a case involving Robert Gordon University (RGU) - Tribunal (V19317) and the Court of Sessions CSIH 22 XA124/05 - RGU had a wholly-owned subsidiary called Univation which provided nursing and midwifery courses to NHS Scotland.
+As RGU considered Univation was not an eligible body, its supplies were treated as taxable at the standard rate.
+RGU provided services to Univation which enabled Univation to deliver its courses.
+RGU contended these services were standard rated as being supplies of staff and administration.
+RGU sought to recover input tax attributable to these supplies.